titusfortner/windows-selenium-dev-setup/README.md

 windows-selenium-dev-setup
 ==========================

-**This repository is no longer necessary!**
+**This repository is a fork of Jim Evans Chocolatey only implementation**

-The same effect can be achieved by using [Chocolatey](https://chocolatey.org).
-The current contents of this repo will now consist of only a command-line script that installs Chocolatey, and uses it to install the appropriate packages.
-To use the script, execute it from with an elevated ("Run as Administrator) command prompt.
+I forked this to add unsupported and more recent versions of things

 Purpose
 -------
-This repository provides a simple script for installing all packages on a Windows machine to allow for development of Selenium.
+This repository provides a simple script for installing all packages on a Windows machine to allow for running Selenium Tests.
 It will install the following items:

 * Git
 * Python 2.x
+* Ruby 2.0
+* Ruby 2.1
-* Ruby
+* Ruby 2.2
 * Java Development Kit
 * .NET Framework 3.5
 * .NET Framework 4.0 (installed as a prerequisite for Chocolatey)
+* Firefox
+* PhantomJS
+* Google Chrome
+* Microsoft Edge WebDriver
+* Mozilla Wires Driver
+* Google Chromedriver

 Usage
 -----
+Download and execute the script from with an elevated ("Run as Administrator) command prompt.
 `go [addvs]`

 The optional `addvs` parameter will also install Visual Studio Community Edition,